 Rapid Renewal processes 2,500,000th online vehicle registration renewal

-AUGUSTA - Last week the Department of Secretary of State's online service for renewal of motor vehicle registrations, called Rapid Renewal https://www1.maine.gov/online/bmv/rapid-renewal/ , processed the 2,500,000th renewal.
+AUGUSTA — Last week the Department of Secretary of State’s online service for renewal of motor vehicle registrations, called Rapid Renewal, processed the 2,500,000th renewal.

 Municipal officials who would like more information about participating in Rapid Renewal are encouraged to contact the Department of the Secretary of State at 626-8400 or by email at sos.office@maine.gov.